CardinalKit/CardinalKit/README.md

 CardinalKit runs on iOS 15.0 and up.
 [Xcode 14](https://developer.apple.com/xcode/) is required for development.

+> [!IMPORTANT]
+> CardinalKit iOS is now in maintenance mode.
+We recommend that new projects try [Stanford Spezi](https://github.com/StanfordSpezi), the next generation of CardinalKit.

 ## Build your App with CardinalKit

 This repository contains a fully functional example in the `CardinalKit-Example` directory that you can use as a starting point for building your own app.
 To get started, clone this repository and follow our simple [setup instructions](https://cardinalkit.org/cardinalkit-docs/1-cardinalkit-app/1-start.html).